Generating rgb imagery from digital surface model using Pix2Pix¶

 For this usecase, we have a high-resolution NAIP airborne imagery in the form of IR-G-B tiles and lidar data converted into DSM, collected over St. George, state of utah by state of utah and partners with same spatial resolution of 0.5 m.
 We will export that using “Export_Tiles” metadata format available in the

-Export Training Data For Deep Learning tool is available in ArcGIS Pro as well as ArcGIS Image Server.
+Export Training Data For Deep Learning tool.
+This tool is available in ArcGIS Pro as well as ArcGIS Image Server.
+The various inputs required by the tool, are described below.

 Tile Size X & Tile Size Y: 256